Case Study: How Google Ads Life Events Targeting Lifts Brand Interest 175%

 It’s crucial to be visible and persuasive at these times, offering the right message at the right moment on the right device, if you want to win the sale.

-Until now, the best way to reach and engage those consumers with AdWords was by targeting the right high-intent keywords.
+Until now, the best way to reach and engage those consumers with Google Ads (formerly known as Google AdWords) was by targeting the right high-intent keywords.

 But a person's past searches (and the videos people watch) can be incredibly revealing.
 Predictive, even.